Tanker dispute talks adjourn after deal snubbed

 Members of the union Unite spent all day at the conciliation service Acas, discussing issues such as pay and pensions with distribution companies.

 Unite will need to decide on Tuesday whether to call a strike.

 The union have appealed to people not to panic buy or hoard fuel.

 Peter Harwood, Acas Chief Conciliator, said: "I am encouraged that the parties are still positively engaged in the process.

 "Talks will reconvene tomorrow morning," he concluded.

-Under employment law the union will have to give seven days notice of any walkouts.'Great foundations'
+Under employment law the union will have to give seven days notice of any walkouts.